kayr/ezy-query/README.md

 ```
 <!-- endsnippet-->

 ### Named Parameters

-You can add named parameters to static parts of your sql query and passed them at runtime.
+You can add named parameters to static parts of your sql query and pass them at runtime.
 This is useful when some
 parts of the query are not necessarily dynamic e.g if you have an sql query that has derived tables that need named
 params.